Description

 How many packs does a typical deep-renovation property require?

-A three-bedroom semi-detached property with approximately 80 m² of exposed wall area (after deducting windows and doors) requires roughly 55–60 packs of 3 boards, including 5–10 % for cutting waste around reveals, soffits, and service penetrations.
-Larger detached properties or multi-unit housing programmes scale proportionally — early engagement with the trade desk supports bulk-delivery scheduling across deep-renovation timelines.
+A three-bedroom semi-detached property with roughly 80 m² of exposed wall (after deducting openings) needs around 55–60 packs of 3 boards, including 5–10 % for cutting waste.
+Larger detached or multi-unit programmes scale proportionally, and early engagement with the trade desk supports bulk-delivery scheduling.

 When is 160 mm worth specifying over 150 mm?

-The additional 10 mm adds 0.35 m²K/W of thermal resistance, which translates to roughly 1–2 SAP points on a typical dwelling energy model.
-On borderline EPC band assessments — for example, a property modelled at the boundary between band C and band B — this margin often proves decisive.
-For projects comfortably inside a target band on 150 mm, the slimmer board delivers the compliance pass at lower material cost and slightly reduced build-up depth.
+The additional 10 mm adds 0.35 m²K/W, which translates to roughly 1–2 SAP points on a typical dwelling.
+On borderline EPC assessments this margin often proves decisive.
+For projects comfortably inside a target band on 150 mm, the slimmer board delivers the pass at lower material cost.

 Is 160 mm sufficient for Passive House wall U-value targets?

-Passive House certification typically requires an overall building-envelope performance of ≤ 0.15 W/m²K, though individual wall elements may exceed this if compensated elsewhere in the fabric.
-On a standard 215 mm solid brick wall, 160 mm of graphite EPS delivers approximately 0.17–0.19 W/m²K — approaching but not quite reaching the 0.15 W/m²K threshold on the wall element alone.
-For projects where the wall must meet 0.15 W/m²K independently, step up to 180 mm or 200 mm.
-Where the energy-balance model offsets the wall U-value with triple-glazing, airtightness, and MVHR, 160 mm performs reliably.
+On a standard 215 mm solid brick wall, 160 mm of graphite EPS delivers approximately 0.17–0.19 W/m²K, approaching but not quite reaching the 0.15 W/m²K element threshold on its own.
+Where the energy-balance model offsets the wall with triple glazing, airtightness, and MVHR, 160 mm performs reliably; where the wall must independently meet 0.15 W/m²K, step up to 180 mm or above.

 Which fixing plug pairs with the 160 mm board on standard masonry?

-The LTX 200 mm polystyrene fixing plug provides the correct embedment for a 160 mm board on standard brick or block substrates, delivering 30–40 mm beyond the board and adhesive layer.
-Install 6–8 fixings per m² in the pattern specified for the project's wind-load zone, with fixings positioned at board junctions and across the field area for even load distribution.
-Use a depth stop on the drill to ensure consistent embedment across the full façade.
+The LTX 200 mm plug provides correct embedment for a 160 mm board on brick or block, giving 30–40 mm beyond the board and adhesive.
+Install 6–8 fixings per m² in the pattern specified for the wind-load zone, and use a depth stop on the drill for consistent embedment across the facade.

 What is the expected service life within an EWI render system?

-Within a correctly detailed render system with intact basecoat and finish, graphite EPS maintains its declared thermal performance throughout the EWI system's typical 30+ year design life.
-Periodic visual inspection of the render surface for impact damage and prompt repair of any breaches preserves long-term insulation performance.
+Within a correctly detailed render system with intact basecoat and finish, graphite EPS maintains declared thermal performance throughout the EWI system's typical 30+ year design life.
+Periodic visual inspection and prompt repair of any render breaches preserves long-term performance.

 Is the 160 mm board suitable for buildings above 18 m?

-For residential buildings above 18 m, current Approved Document B guidance and Building Safety Act 2022 provisions typically call for non-combustible (Euroclass A2-s1,d0 or A1) insulation throughout the façade.
-Switch the specification to the mineral wool insulation range for these projects, subject to the project fire strategy.
+For residential buildings above 18 m, current Approved Document B guidance and Building Safety Act provisions typically call for non-combustible insulation throughout the facade.
+Specify from the mineral wool insulation range for these projects, subject to the project fire strategy.